CovertLab/wcEcoli/docs/style-guide.md

 * A function must have a docstring, unless it's: not externally visible, short, and obvious.
   Explain what you need to know to call it.
 * Classes should have docstrings.
+* `TODO: Investigate optimizations`.
+Searchable "TODO" comment.
+Mention an Issue number if any.
+  (The older style was `TODO(username):`, naming who to ask for more information.)
+* Use `assert` in unit tests and to check internal correctness.
+For a mistake at the API level, raise an exception.
+Raise built-in exception classes like `ValueError` when it makes sense.

 ## Pythonic Style